iboard/userbase/README.md

 do the same thing with all *sample-files and edit this files to fit your needs

+Most of the configuration can be done in 'config/application.yml' for each environment.

 ## In order to use rake taks deploy:dump_db